-- (a) Offense Defined.
-A person commits an offense if: - (1) he or she: - (A) being reckless as to causing another person to experience extreme fear or distress, - (B) threatens to commit any offense likely to result in death, or serious injury to person or property; or - (2) he or she intentionally places another person in fear of imminent physical injury. - (b) Grading.
-The offense: - (1) under Subsection (a)(1) is: - (A) a Class 8 felony if the victim is or has ever been a public servant and the threat is made because of the victim's status as such; or - (B) a Class A misdemeanor in all other cases. - (2) under Subsection (a)(2) is: - (A) a Class 8 felony if fear is created by: - (i) displaying a firearm or deadly weapon; or - (ii) causing the victim to believe that he or she is or has been exposed to a substance or device that could cause physical injury or death; or
+(A) being reckless as to causing another person to experience extreme fear or distress,

+(B) threatens to commit any offense likely to result in death, or serious injury to person or property; or

+(2) he or she intentionally places another person in fear of imminent physical injury.

+(A) a Class 8 felony if the victim is or has ever been a public servant and the threat is made because of the victim's status as such; or

+(A) a Class 8 felony if fear is created by:

+(i) displaying a firearm or deadly weapon; or

+(ii) causing the victim to believe that he or she is or has been exposed to a substance or device that could cause physical injury or death; or if:

-(B) a Class B misdemeanor if fear is created by congregating with other persons in a public place while wearing masks, hoods, or other garments rendering their faces unrecognizable.10
+(B) a Class B misdemeanor if fear is created by congregating with other persons in a public place while wearing masks, hoods, or other garments rendering their faces unrecognizable.